netlify/staticgen/source/projects/stitcher.md

 language: PHP
 license: MIT
 templates: Twig and Smarty
-description: Static websites for real PHP developers
+description: Static websites for PHP developers
 ---

 Stitcher is a **PHP tool** for **developers** to create **high performant websites**.
 At its core, Stitcher is a